 The Seven Trumpets: The First Five

-The seven letters gave instruction, the seven seals revealed, and starting with this section we are introduced to seven trumpets.
+The seven letters gave instruction, the seven seals revealed and starting with this section we are introduced to seven trumpets.
 Trumpets were used to give warnings (Joel 2:1; Amos 3:6; Hosea 5:8).
 Warnings, however, are only useful if they are heeded (Ezekiel 33:2-5).
 The seven warnings in Revelation vaguely remind us of the ten plagues of Egypt.
 Each warning gets progressively severe as the warnings are ignored.

 An angel brings out a bowl of incense.
 To it are added the prayers of the saints – likely referring back to the cries of the martyrs under the altar who were asking God, “How long?”
 Thus, an answer to those prayers is being prepared (Luke 18:7).

 The imagery comes from the way worship was conducted under the Old Law (Leviticus 16:12-13).
-Fire was obtained from the alter, it is used to light the incense, which was then placed on another altar before God.
+Fire was obtained from the altar, it is used to light the incense, which was then placed on another altar before God.
 As the incense burned, prayers were offered up (Luke 1:9-10).
-In Revelation, the angel fills the censor with fire from the altar, adds to it the prayers of the saints, but then the bowl and fire are thrown to the earth with devastating effect.
+In Revelation, the angel fills the censer with fire from the altar, adds to it the prayers of the saints, but then the bowl and fire are thrown to the earth with devastating effect.

 Seven trumpets are then sounded.
 The first four are described as impacting nature, while the last three impact mankind.

 With the sounding of the first trumpet came hail and fire (lightning) with blood mixed in.
 These were thrown to the earth, causing damage to a third of the earth.
 Lightning and hail are common weapons of God (Job 38:22-23; Isaiah 30:30).
 What is described is general devastation to a large portion of the empire.
 When man sins, the response can be boarder than just the sinner (Jeremiah 7:20).